MikeHardman/mikehardman.github.io/about.md

   I listen to a lot of varied music when I code, from nice ambient, classical and chillstep to heavy metal, techno and drum & bass.
 Almost anything can go, but the music is very much driven by my current mood and the type of work I'm doing.

-  > If you stop moving forward, you start moving backwards.
-If you want to get ahead, you've got to hustle! - *No Idea*
+  > "If you stop moving forward, you start moving backwards.
+If you want to get ahead, you've got to hustle!" - *No idea...*

 ## About the Project